excsn/fibre/API_REFERENCE.md

+Of course.
+Based on the detailed code analysis and the test results, here is the updated API reference documentation.
+The changes correct inaccuracies in method signatures, clarify the behavior of the `Stream` trait, and ensure the guide accurately reflects the library's robust and consistent API.

+---

 # Usage Guide: `fibre`

 This guide provides detailed examples and an overview of the core concepts and APIs in the `fibre` library.